acsqdotme/slactuaries.net/README.md

 * give suggestions for the content itself

-* send in your old notes! as long as it's legible and easy to read through, it'll make a cool edition to the site
+* send in your old notes! as long as it's legible and easy to read through, it'll make a cool addition to the site

 * get in touch and share your thoughts